mahoney1/docs/commercial-paper-query-tutorial-meta.md

 #### Transaction #3: Execute another `buy` transaction as Bart@Hedgematic

 DigiBank are re-structuring their investment portfolio, and have decided to sell on the commercial paper for a small profit to release funds earlier.
-The purchaser is 'Hedgematic' who see this as an opportunity to increase their commercial paper portfolio and recouping the face value later on.
+The purchaser is 'Hedgematic' who see this as an opportunity to increase their commercial paper portfolio and seek to recoup the face value of the paper at some point in the future.
 Let's execute this transaction as an employee of Hedgematic.
-(For convenience, we've provided a temporary wallet for the Hedgematic employee so that Hedgematic can invoke a `buy` transaction.)
+(For convenience, we've provided a temporary wallet for the Hedgematic employee 'Bart', so that Hedgematic can invoke a `buy` transaction.)

 1. Copy the  `buy2.js` client application script from the `commpaper` repo directory into the current `commercial-paper/organization/digibank/application` directory for now (make sure to insert the dot '.' in the command below):